jeffreyyoo/SICER-2/README.md

 >> ChIP-Seq data” Chongzhi Zang, Dustin E. Schones, Chen Zeng, Kairong Cui, Keji Zhao, and
 >> Weiqun Peng*, **Bioinformatics** 25, 1952 - 1958 (2009)

-In addition, we present a alternative algorithm for *insert description of recognicer*
+In addition, we present an alternative algorithm for *insert description of recognicer*

 For more information about the RECOGNICER algoirthm, please see